COVID-19 antiviral medicines can help people who are at risk of becoming very sick with COVID-19.

 - you have a severely weakened immune system

 - you are aged 75 years or older

 - you have previously been admitted to an intensive care unit because of COVID-19 and have tested positive again

-- you are aged 65 or over
+- you are over 50 years of age

 Types of COVID-19 medicines available

 Three COVID-19 antiviral medicines are available to treat eligible people with COVID-19 in the community:

 - nirmatrelvir with ritonavir (branded as Paxlovid)